pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ## Introduction
 This document explains how to build PasswordSafe on macOS.
-It is organized in the following sections.
+It is organized in the following sections:

 * [Terminology](#terminology)
 * [Requirements](#requirements)